 3) Practice Physical Distancing

 When around others and even while all are weaning masks, best practice is to maintain distance between others.
-The FVS Dining Hall, classrooms, and other spaces will be reconfigured to reduce density and occupancy limits will be established for common spaces.
+The FVS Dining Hall, classrooms, and other spaces have been reconfigured to reduce density.
 In addition larger rooms and outdoor spaces will be utilized when needed/possible to maximize physical distancing.

 4) Monitor and Report Symptoms